 Healthcare services may also be provided by private healthcare entities and entities of a social nature.
 The majority of private healthcare services are funded through private insurance policies.

-Medicines and medical devices may be funded by the state under specific legal requirements and may attract full or partial funding.
+Medicines and medical devices may be fully or partially funded by the state under specific legal requirements.

 Delivery